JSTOR-Labs/plant-humanities/Paperbark/README.md

 fit="contain">

 ### Indigenous Treasure
 The paperbark’s centrality to Indigenous communities predates its eighteenth-century “discovery” by thousands of years.
 The tree goes by countless names across the Australian continent: in Bibbulmun, spoken by the south-western Noongar peoples, it is known as the “Mudrooroo”; in the northern languages of Ngalakgan and Kunwinjku, it is the “Gu-got” and “Kun-kod", respectively.[^18] To a vast number of Indigenous peoples, including those of New Caledonia and New Guinea, the paperbark is no villain.
-In sharp contrast to its current status in the United States, it continues to hold a pivotal role among Aboriginal cultures.
+In sharp contrast to its status in the United States, it holds a pivotal role among Aboriginal cultures.
 <param ve-entity eid="Q22918391">
 <param ve-entity eid="Q1996477">
 <param ve-entity eid="Q39796">